chrsonline/uber-movies-hw/README.md

 * Paginated collection browsing, following better restful document access for each location, movie, actor.

 * Allowing search by related records (actors, movies etc...) would require that the dataset be better organized or as previously mentioned a document data store + inverted index.

+* Shareable links for searches based on URL parsing, backbone can do this easily with its router.